 Jesus clarified that the illustration he gave in Matthew 13, about the angels collecting out the wicked ones, would be fulfilled at the “end of the system of things.”
-This refers to Armageddon, when Jehovah’s Witnesses believe everyone who is not a JW will be killed, and then they (JWs) will live forever in paradise.
+This refers to, according to their teaching, Armageddon, when Jehovah’s Witnesses believe everyone who is not one of Jehovah’s Witnesses will be killed, and then they (JWs) will live forever in paradise.

-They have been predicting this since the late 1800s; they thought it would happen in 1914, then in the early 1900s, then in 1975, then before the end of the 20th century, and so on.
+Jehovah’s Witnesses have been predicting this end-of-the-world scenario since the late 1800s; they thought it would happen in 1914, then in the early 1900s, then in 1975, then before the end of the 20th century, and so on.
 If you’re reading this blog, it still hasn’t happened.

 The point is, this speaker seems to imply that children should just tolerate being abused and raped until the end of this system.
-For many, that has been their entire lives.
+For many people, that has been their entire lives.